pavelschon/PyXchange/README.md

 New client receives complete price level aggregated data from actual orderbook.

 Later it receives only updates on individual price levels and trade summaries.

+In case more clients connected to matching engine, they will be notified in random order.
 ```
 >>> c1 = Transport()
 >>> client1 = engine.Client(matcher, 'client1', c1)